Less Stress for the Holidays 5; Defeating Depression and Taming Tension

 Spend time looking forward to and cherishing the days leading up to those holidays.
 Talk to family members, decide on traditions, and enjoy the time.
 When the big day finally comes, try to relax and enjoy it.
 There is no need for everything to be perfect.
 The most important thing to remember is to share yourself with the people you love.

 Being stressed is largely a choice.
-People think they should be stressed, but we can choose peace in any given moment.
+People think they should be stressed, but you can choose peace in any given moment.
 When you find yourself feeling overwhelmed or stressed, you can choose again.
+Take a deep breath, clear your mind and start over.

 Stop once or twice during the day (or if you have access to an hourly chime, practice listening for it, and do this exercise every hour.), take a moment to just be quiet.
 Breathe deeply several times and release tension.
 With your eyes closed, take a moment to internally scan for tension.
 Take a deep breath, make a decision to relax, and as you exhale, breathe the tension out of your body.
 Roll your head a few times, shrug your shoulders, and then get back to work.
 This technique takes only a moment, and works to prevent stress from building up during the day.